Mzimagas/mzima-homes-rental-app/EMAIL_BOUNCE_FIX_COMPLETE_REPORT.md

 **Supabase Project ID:** `ajrxvnakphkpkcssisxm`

-The Mzima Homes rental app was experiencing high email bounce rates that could have triggered Supabase email sending restrictions.
+The KodiRent app was experiencing high email bounce rates that could have triggered Supabase email sending restrictions.
 This comprehensive fix addresses all root causes and implements preventive measures.

 ## 🔍 Root Causes Identified